hungcq/knowledge-repo/IT/aws/solution-architect-associate/notes.md

 - DocumentDB (vs DynamoDB): no in-memory caching layer
 - Global Aurora failover (vs Global DynamoDB tables): cheaper
 - -> DynamoDB Global tables have no concept of failover (active-active replication)
+- DynamoDB is not in-memory DB (only have in-memory caching layer with DAX)
 ## Messaging
 - Kinesis Data Analytics: realtime
 - DynamoDB is not a target of Firehose (only S3)